 Child endangerment occurs if someone:

 In order for child endangerment charges to apply, the pain or suffering a child experiences must be unjustifiable.
-Actions that are considered a part of reasonable discipline are not seen as child endangerment.
+Actions considered a part of reasonable discipline do not qualify as child endangerment.

-Individuals in Los Angeles must behave in a criminally negligent way in order to be convicted of child endangerment.
+Individuals in Los Angeles must behave in a criminally negligent way to get convicted of child endangerment.
 Criminal negligence involves:

-If an individual does something a reasonable person would know was dangerous to others, they could be displaying criminal negligence.
+If an individual does something a reasonable person knows is dangerous to others, they could display criminal negligence.
 Any act of criminal negligence can lead to child endangerment charges.

 Penalties for PC 273(a): Child Endangerment

-Individuals who are convicted of child endangerment may be charged with a misdemeanor or a felony, depending on their situation.
+Individuals convicted of child endangerment may be charged with a misdemeanor or a felony, depending on the situation.

 Misdemeanor child endangerment occurs if a child does not face a high risk of death or bodily harm.
 Convictions for misdemeanor child endangerment can lead to:

 More serious cases of child endangerment can put children at risk for severe harm or even death.
-Felony charges can be used for these cases.
+The courts can use felony charges for these cases.
 A felony child endangerment conviction can result in:

-- Up to 6 Years of Prison Time
+- Up to six years of prison time

 Understanding Child Endangerment Defenses